About the Grenville Militia

 - Hat (period straw is OK for summer, all seasons a round hat);

 - Neckerchief or cravat;

-- Eating tools (as old-looking as you can find)
+- Eating tools (as close to period as possible)

 - Water bottle (canteen) required to field